jeongeun980906/Human-In-The-Loop-MLN-Project/README.md

 I divided global task planner with "Mixture of Logit Networks" and heuristic local planner.
-Mixture of Logit Networks (i.e., MLN) can acheive both epistemic uncertanty and aleatoric uncertainty which makes robots to stop the its movement and give ask for human help in high uncertainty regions.
+Mixture of Logit Networks (i.e., MLN) can acheive both epistemic uncertanty and aleatoric uncertainty which makes robots to stop the its movement and ask for human help in high uncertainty regions.

 For more details, the presentation url is here.
 [Presentation Video](https://www.youtube.com/watch?v=uXTpxWBCBlA&t=276s)